 Ductal carcinoma in situ (DCIS) represents approximately 20% of new breast cancer diagnoses.
 DCIS is classified as non-invasive because the cancer cells are confined to milk ducts and have not spread beyond the duct walls to invade the surrounding tissue.
 If left untreated, at least a third of DCIS lesions will progress to invasive breast cancer.
-Even when treated, approximately 19% of women with DCIS are eventually diagnosed with invasive breast cancer.
-Nevertheless, it has been estimated that only 8% of women die of breast cancer within the first 20 years of receiving a diagnosis of DCIS.
+Even when treated, approximately 12% to 16% of women with DCIS are eventually diagnosed with invasive breast cancer.
+Nevertheless, it has been estimated that only 3% to 8% of women die of breast cancer within the first 20 years of receiving a diagnosis of DCIS.
+A small minority (0.5%) of women with DCIS eventually progress to stage IV breast cancer without ever being diagnosed with an in-breast invasive tumor.

 DCIS recurrence risk factors

-DCIS can be eliminated with mastectomy, but this is considered unnecessary in the majority of cases for a condition that is not life threatening and might not progress to invasive cancer.
-However, women who are treated for DCIS with breast conserving surgery (typically, lumpectomy) are at ongoing risk of a recurrence of DCIS (usually in the same breast but sometimes in the opposite breast).
+DCIS can be eliminated with mastectomy, but this is considered overtreatment in many cases for a condition that is not life threatening and might not progress to invasive cancer.
+In fact, women who are treated for DCIS with mastectomy of the affected breast remain at ongoing risk of a recurrence of DCIS in the opposite breast.
 This is primarily because the risk factors that lead to the development of DCIS are for the most part still in place.
-There are also variables having to do with the treatment of DCIS that influence the likelihood of recurrence, as well as characteristics of the DCIS lesion itself.

 No radiation treatment following surgery to remove DCIS